 How was it filming your episode in the Channel 4 series Damned alongside the likes of Alan Davies and Jo Brand?

 I was really excited to shoot my scenes with Alan Davies, who’s so incredibly talented.
-But I must give special mention to the Director, Natalie Bailey and Executive Producer, Morwenna Banks who are two of the nicest, most supportive and inspiring people I’ve met in the industry so far and who helped me through some pretty gritty scenes.
+But I must give a special mention to the Director, Natalie Bailey and Executive Producer, Morwenna Banks who are two of the nicest, most supportive and inspiring people I’ve met in the industry so far and who helped me through some pretty gritty scenes.
 In the Green Room too I couldn’t stop laughing because Jo Brand is probably one of the funniest women I have had the pleasure of working with.

 What was it like appearing on TV for Ant & Dec’s Saturday Night Takeaway and Paul O’Grady Show?

 In the Ant & Dec sketch which was shot in a classic City of London Boardroom, parodying a scene from Alan Sugar’s The Apprentice, they both arrived on set and spontaneously started doing a show for us.
 I remember us all being in hysterics before we even started filming.
 They are both great comedians and naturally funny.

 Appearing on Paul O’Grady’s ITV show to perform a number from the Royal Shakespeare Company’s Matilda The Musical was another fantastic experience.
 He really spent a lot of time chatting with the cast and making us all laugh.
 Another fantastic comedian!
 He also told us lots of his secrets performing to a live TV audience.
 When you perform on a West End stage you don’t get the opportunity to watch yourself and your cast members back, so to perform such a great number Revolting Children and to always now be able to watch it back, is brilliant.

 How’s the experience so far living in America?